 It can be pretty time consuming to calculate what each employee should receive as a car allowance.
 But there are tools to at least come up with fair estimates based on where employees work and how much they drive.

-Either try our 3 Steps tool above, or use the individual tools below to help determine an appropriate car allowance amount that covers all work-related vehicle expenses.
+Or read on and use the individual tools below to help determine an appropriate car allowance amount that covers all work-related vehicle expenses.

 1. Use the AAA gas map to calculate fuel costs for a car allowance